kostafey/ejc-sql/README.md

 ## Use existing nREPL

-If you have to restart Emacs multiple times, you can keep the ejc-sql clojure backend alive between Emacs restarts by running this backend out of Emacs and connect to it from Emacs.
+If you have to restart Emacs multiple times, you can keep the ejc-sql clojure backend alive between Emacs restarts by running this backend out of Emacs, and connect to it from Emacs.

 To accomplish that, you should `cd` to your ejc-sql project folder (typically